ray-project/ray/doc/source/ray-observability/monitoring-debugging/troubleshoot-failures.rst

 Find per Task and Actor Memory Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If tasks or actors are failed by Out-of-memory errors, they are retried based on :ref:`retry policies <ray-oom-retry-policy:>`.
+If tasks or actors are failed by Out-of-memory errors, they are retried based on :ref:`retry policies <ray-oom-retry-policy>`.
 However, it is often more desirable to find the root causes of memory issues and fix them instead of relying on fault tolerance mechanisms.
 This section explains how to debug out-of-memory errors in Ray.